Bergamot

 Bergamot vs. Grapefruit

 Grapefruit is sharper, more insistent, a citrus that announces itself and expects you to perk up.
 Bergamot is gentler, more nuanced.
 The floral undertones and slight bitterness give it depth that grapefruit doesn't bother with.
-Grapefruit energizes through intensity; bergamot uplifts through balance.
+Grapefruit energises through intensity; bergamot clears through balance.
 If grapefruit is a wake-up call, bergamot is an open window.

 Bergamot vs. Mandarin

-Mandarin is sweeter and simpler, bright, juicy, playful.
-Bergamot has more to say: there's complexity in the floral notes, a slight edge of bitterness that makes it more sophisticated.
+Mandarin is sweeter, simpler, bright, juicy, playful.
+Bergamot has more to say: there is complexity in the floral notes, and a slight edge of bitterness that makes it more sophisticated.
 Mandarin feels lighthearted; bergamot feels composed.
-Both refresh, but mandarin does it through sweetness while bergamot does it through clarity.
+Both refresh: mandarin through sweetness, bergamot through clarity.